-Do you sometimes have periods in which you crave for a certain dish or food?
-I do not know if it’s still a “phase” because it’s lasting for too long now, but for me it’s craving for chickpeas and kohlrabi/cabbage turnip.
+Do you sometimes have periods in which you crave a certain dish or food?
+I do not know if it’s still a “phase” because it’s lasting for too long now, but for me, it’s a craving for chickpeas and kohlrabi/ cabbage turnip.
 Probably, one or the other has already seen my declaration of love on Instagram.
 Ok, do not ask, I do not know why.
 At any rate, I’m not pregnant :).
 But for satisfying my cravings I have the perfect, super-fast recipe for a beetroot-hummus and, of course, this is the perfect dip for kohlrabi pieces.
 Two flies with a swatter, isn’t life beautiful? 🙂

 Chickpeas – a source of plant protein

 I’ve already told you some facts about chickpeas in my recipe for a chickpea-avocado-salad.
 In addition, chickpeas are true protein-bombs and are full of important nutrients, antioxidants, and fiber.
 To help prevent the bloating effect of these small grenades, the ground caraway helps in my recipe.
 Caraway is great for making flatulent foods more digestible.
 Ginger and parsley can easily prevent bloating.
 Just in case you’re up to something afterward. 😉